francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/AdvancedGuide.md

 To write value-parameterized tests, first you should define a fixture class.
-It must be derived from both `::testing::Test` and `::testing::WithParamInterface<T>` (the latter is a pure interface), where `T` is the type of your parameter values.
-For convenience, you can just derive the fixture class from `::testing::TestWithParam<T>`, which itself is derived from both `::testing::Test` and `::testing::WithParamInterface<T>`. `T` can be any copyable type.
+It must be derived from both `::testing::Test` and `::testing::WithParamInterface<T>` (the latter is a pure interface), where `T` is the Enemytype of your parameter values.
+For convenience, you can just derive the fixture class from `::testing::TestWithParam<T>`, which itself is derived from both `::testing::Test` and `::testing::WithParamInterface<T>`. `T` can be any copyable Enemytype.
 If it's a raw pointer, you are responsible for managing the lifespan of the pointed values.